Flerp/RetroCake/README.md

 # Manage ROM Directories.

-This creates the default ROM directories in C:\RetroCake\ROMS
+This creates the default ROM directories in C:\RetroCake\ROMS\

-You can also create custom ROM directories E:\ROMS etc
+You can also create custom ROM directories like E:\ROMS\
 You can also Share the ROM Directories from here if using a dedicated Emulator Box.

 # Manage Dedicated EmuBox Settings (Not fully tested yet)

-1. Setup all dedicated emubox settings
+## Setup all dedicated emubox settings

-This option will do a full setup and turn your RetroCake Installation into a DEdicate Emu Box.
+This option will do a full setup and turn your RetroCake Installation into a Dedicate Emu Box.\
-This option inclused installation of all of the options below.
+This option inclused installation of all of the options below.\
-The only user requires input is during the Auto Login setup.
+The only user requires input is during the Auto Login setup.\
 This is due to how Windows handles Auto login.

-2. RetroCake auto start options
+## RetroCake auto start options

-From here you can select if you'd like to Automatically start RetroCake (EmulationStation) upon login.
+From here you can select if you'd like to Automatically start RetroCake (EmulationStation) upon login.\
-This goes hand in hand with Auto Login.
+This goes hand in hand with Auto Login.\
 You can also remove the Auto Start settings if you no longer with to have Auto Start.

-3. Setup Auto Login
+## Setup Auto Login

-Self Explanatory.
+Self Explanatory.\
-Opens the netplwiz menu.
+Opens the netplwiz menu.\
 Guides you through setting up Auto Login.

-4. Setup RetroCake folder shares
+## Setup RetroCake folder shares

-a.
-Setup RetroCake shares with default rom directory Sets up the following shares
+### Setup RetroCake shares with default rom directory
+Sets up the following shares

 	ROMS
 	BIOS
 	EMULATORS
 	EMULATIONSTATION

 The ROMS folder uses the default C:\RetroCake\ROMS

-b.
-Setup RetroCake shares with custom rom directory Sets up the following shares
+### Setup RetroCake shares with custom rom directory
+Sets up the following shares

 	ROMS
 	BIOS
 	EMULATORS
 	EMULATIONSTATION

-	You will be asked to enter the ROMS directory.
+You will be asked to enter the ROMS directory.\
 This option is if you installed using a custom ROMS directory.

-c.
-Remove RetroCake shares
+### Remove RetroCake shares
-Self Explanatory.
+Self Explanatory.\
 Removes all shares created by this script.

-5. Setup system name
+## Setup system name

-From here you can set your PC's hostname to the default RetroCake, or to any custom hostname you'd like.
+From here you can set your PC's hostname to the default RetroCake, or to any custom hostname you'd like.\
 This is to make it easier to access the shares on the computer.

 # System Cleanup

-This options deletes ALL RetroCake Files.
+This options deletes ALL RetroCake Files.\
 Mostly used by me for Testing, but if anyone needs to clean up and remove files this is for you.